kvellian/kvellian.github.io/README.md

 **Runtime Comparison of SQL Queries vs. Functions on Twitter Databases**
 - Topic: Database Processing for Large-Scale Analytics (Python, SQL, JSON)
 - [Visit Project](https://kvellian.github.io/sql_vs_functions/)
+- This project aims to populate databases and retrieve information in various methods using this Twitter data and compare their performances.

 **Predicting Penguin Sizes**
 - Topic: Fundamentals of Data Science (R)